HarperDB/template-redirector/README.md

 ### Administration

-Customers can administer their redirect database by uploading a CSV of their redirects via the `/redirect` endpoint as well as by using the Harper REST API against the tables.
+Customers can administer their redirect database by uploading a CSV or JSON of their redirects via the `/redirect` endpoint as well as by using the Harper REST API against the tables.

 ### Query